Natural Disaster, Suicide, and Tunnels, all with a country soundtrack

-Adult tickets are $17 and children under 6 are free.
+Adult tickets are $17 and children under 12 are $12.
 The extended tour costs additional per person.

 You must attend the tour for the date and time of your purchase.
 Ghost tours are held rain or shine.
 Rescheduling may be done upon prior approval, and is subject to a rescheduling fee.

 Parking is available at nearby parking garages and lots.
 Please check your tour time and meeting location in advance so that you may arrive on time.
 We recommend arriving early to find parking and to ensure that you are not late.

 Why is Nashville Haunted?

 It’s the music - naturally

 Nashville has been central to most Country musician’s stories, But Hank Williams Sr. was a legend for his soulful songs like “Your Cheatin’ Heart”, “I’m So Lonesome I Could Cry”, and “Hey, Good Lookin'”.
 He came to Nashville with a career just beginning, dreams in his eyes, and a mean guitar technique he learned from a family friend.

 He auditioned for the Grand Old Opry in September of 1946, it was every country singers dream to win a spot on the live show broadcast on the Radio, and the pinnacle of the growing country music scene.
 His first audition was not successful, and Hank drowned his sorrow, perhaps a little too much at Tootsie’s Orchid Lounge, on Broadway.

 He eventually made it into the Opry, and had a stellar career, plagued by alcoholism that covered a troubled past and ongoing chronic pain.
 A hunting accident added more pain to his life and an addiction to pain killers.